System73/polynet-ios-sample-app/README.md

 *Beware to open the workspace (.xcworkspace) and not the project (.xcodeproj) itself to work with CocoaPods.*

-Go to the Frameworks folder inside the Xcode project workspace (.xcworkspace) and delete the PolyNetSDK, Starscream, and SwiftProtobuf frameworks that are marked in red and which not being found by Xcode.
-Only keep the Pods_PolyNetSampleSwift.framework.
+Open the .xcworkspace file of your Xcode project and ensure that only Pods_PolyNetSampleSwift.framework is present in the Frameworks, Libraries, and Embedded Content sections.

 After that, run the project from Xcode.